 The property sits at the end of a tiny hamlet with views of mountains, fields and vineyards.
 Yet it is only 10 mins walk from the nearest town, where there are bars, restaurants, banks, supermarkets, shops, a sports centre and a large outdoor swimming pool.

-The owners are friendly and helpful and can help you arrange local activities such as, horse riding at the local stables, cookery lessons from a local Italian chef or photography field trips by a local photographer.
+The owners are friendly and helpful and can help you arrange local activities such as, horse riding, cookery lessons from a local Italian chef or photography field trips or a tour of parmesan cheese making farm.
 There are festa's every weekend in the local town which we can advise on also.
 We also have route maps of walks and cycling suggestions.

 We are within driving distance of Florence, Pisa, Parma, Bologna and Cinque Terra.